Cost of Living Comparison Between Iceland and United Kingdom Cost of Living Comparison Between Iceland and United Kingdom

 Monthly Cost of Living

-Iceland is roughly 28% cheaper than United Kingdom on average – the gap runs across housing, groceries, transport, and services.
+The cost of living in Iceland is roughly 28% lower than in United Kingdom on average – the gap runs across housing, groceries, transport, and services.

 Currency